 As the 2020-21 school year kicks off in Iowa, some families are choosing to enroll their children in a virtual classroom or distance-learning program.
 Others will be attending school on campus, as per usual.
 In either case, it’s worth creating a home classroom where your children can comfortably and conveniently complete their schoolwork on a daily basis.

 Technically, almost any space in your house near Des Moines, Iowa, can be used by your kids for working on assignments and participating in virtual activities.
 However, it can be easy for students—especially young learners—to get distracted and off-task because of an unsuitable environment.
-The best option is to convert a spare bedroom or multi-use space into a designated home classroom or kid-friendly study.
+The best option is to convert a spare bedroom or multi-use space such as a basement into a designated home classroom or kid-friendly study.
 As you design a home renovation project to help you achieve that goal, here are several home classroom ideas to consider:

 If you have a whole room you can dedicate to creating a functional at-home study area, that’s ideal.
 Your child will have the peace and quiet they need to focus on their work without getting distracted by other family members, non-school-related electronics, and their toys.
 Others may choose to add a homeschool classroom to a multi-functional space, like their child’s bedroom, an attic, or the family room.
 Even a large closet or alcove will do.
 If the classroom is going to be incorporated into a larger space, consider putting up curtains or a screen, or use large furniture to separate and enclose the study area.
 While it may not mitigate much noise, it still visually reinforces the idea of where your kids can play and where they should be studying.